CodePandaAkhilesh/akhilesh.github.io/README.md

 Welcome to my page!

-🎓 I'm a final-year B.Tech student in **Computer Science and Engineering with Specialization in Artificial Intelligence and Machine Learning** at **JSS Academy of Technical Education**, with a passion for Web Development, AI, and Cybersecurity.
+🎓 I'm a final-year B.Tech student in **Computer Science and Engineering with Specialization in Artificial Intelligence and Machine Learning** at **JSS Academy of Technical Education**, with a passion for GenAI, Web Development, Problem Solver, and Cybersecurity.
-💻 I'm a **MERN Stack Web Developer**, **Problem Solver**, and an **AI Project Builder** always exploring new tools and technologies.

 akhilesh.github.io : https://codepandaakhilesh.github.io/akhilesh.github.io/